stephanepechard/mediapp/README.md

 Mediapp
 =======
-Mediapp automatically finds subtitles for your videos.
+`Mediapp` automatically finds subtitles for your videos.
+Downloads are triggered by file system activity, so each time you add, rename or remove a file in your specified media directory, `Mediapp` will try to find new subtitles, in the languages you want.

 Installation